mankadronit/60DaysofUdacity-Challenge/README.md

 - Read about Sentiment Analysis in Coded Mixed Language (specifically Hindi-English) from [this](https://arxiv.org/abs/1804.00806) paper.
 - Brushed up on text processing and NLP basics for an interview.
 ---

+### Day 22 - Friday, 19th July
+- Learned more about the mathematical notations in machine learning.
+- Read up on Random Variables and Unbiased Estimators.
+- Researched about sentence similarity prediction.
+---